 Carrie previously worked for the Charlotte Chamber of Commerce, as the VP of Talent Development and Economic Growth.
 While at the chamber, she helped lead the campaign to pass the largest school bond in Mecklenburg County history – a nearly billion-dollar campaign for 29 high need public school projects.
 Carrie’s career also includes roles with the United States Senate, and AmeriCorp as a Public Ally Fellow.

-Driven by curiosity and wanderlust, Carrie set out on a journey to visit every continent with her Mom.
-They completed the journey, exploring more than 25 countries.
+Driven by curiosity and a sense of adventure, Carrie set out on a journey to visit every continent with her Mom.
+They did just that in 2017 after returning from Antarctica, and exploring more than 25 countries around the world over a decade.
 She believes these travel experiences connecting with people, ideas and cultures around the world shape her ability to live on purpose and do meaningful work.

 Carrie holds a Bachelor of Arts degree in Communication Studies from The University of North Carolina at Greensboro and a Master of Public Administration degree with a focus on Education Policy and Economic Development from The University of North Carolina at Chapel Hill.
 She is also a graduate of the Business Management for Nonprofit Leaders program at Wake Forest University, School of Business.

 Carrie is an active member with several organizations and boards including Delta Sigma Theta Sorority, Junior League of Charlotte and the Charlotte-Mecklenburg Housing Advisory Board.
-Carrie is grateful to live in her hometown of Charlotte, NC.
-She credits her faith, family, community and sense of humor for helping her continually evolve through servant-leadership.
+Carrie is grateful to live, serve and play in her hometown of Charlotte, NC.
+She credits her faith, family, community and sense of humor for an incredible life journey.